 DEQ and the advisory committee considered how closely fees should match market share.
 Although the electronics recycling law requires simply that fees be based on market share, it established the existing fee tiers with fees increasing with market share.
 The proposed tier structure with graduating fees continues that concept.
 Moreover, even though DEQ’s program costs, including manufacturer registration, do not vary based on the market share of any manufacturer, market share is an important consideration in evaluating impacts registration fees will have on manufacturers - as measured by their cost/unit sold in Oregon.

-The proposed fee structure incorporates features to help address concerns that fees not be based strictly on market share – primarily capping fees for large manufacturers and distributing revenue over cap to lower tiers, but also setting the $200 minimum fee (except for Tier 7). ee and flat fees for the lowest tiers and distributing fees evenly among tiers.
+To partially address concerns that fees not be based strictly on market share, the proposed fee structure incorporates features to reduce the revenue amount large manufacturers pay and shift that to the lower tiers– primarily capping fees for large manufacturers and distributing revenue over cap to lower tiers, but also setting the $200 minimum fee (except for Tier 7).
+Distributing fees evenly within tiers also reduces fees for larger manufacturers in any tier, but particularly those in Tier 1.

 The flat fee structure with a surcharge, noted in response to comment 4, generated the revenue needed each year using fees less closely tied to market share, but the surcharge raised concerns for large manufacturers.

 DEQ calculated fees under the proposed fee structure using E-Cycles data for 2008-2012.
 Table 6 displays the average cost/unit sold in Oregon by tier for each year’s data.
-For comparison, Table 7 shows the average cost/unit sold in Oregon under the existing fee structure using manufacturer data for 2012.
+For comparison of the relative cost/unit sold among tiers under the existing fee structure see Table 7.